 Why should I use lube?

-You can also use a lube tube to insert lube right up into our anus for less reapplications!
+You can also use a lube tube to insert lube right up into our anus for fewer reapplications!

 Why do I have to use a condom?